wsildsa/wsildsa.github.io/_pages/en/electoral.md

 ## Satnaam Mago for IL State Senate in the 33rd District
-![WSIL DSA Endorses Satnaam Mago for IL Senate in the 33rd](assets/images/satnaam-endorsement.png) We are proud to endorse West Suburban IL Democratic Socialist of America member, Satnaam Mago in the 33rd district.
+![WSIL DSA Endorses Satnaam Mago for IL Senate in the 33rd](assets/images/satnaam-endorsement.png) We are proud to endorse West Suburban IL Democratic Socialists of America member, Satnaam Mago in the 33rd district.

 [Satnaam](https://www.letsgomago.com/) isn't taking any corporate money because it ends up being a bribe.
 We must keep our communities safe from ICE, make sure all community colleges offer more vocational training as well as 4 year degrees with increased course offerings to lower tuition across the board, and our state pension plan is invested in Illinois rather than Israeli bonds.